Plaindemon/silver-potato/README.md

 -  the title of my project ✔️
 -  and sections entitled Description, ✔️
 -  Table of Contents, ✔️
--  Installation,
+-  Installation, ✔️
 -  Usage,
--  License,
+-  License, ✔️
--  Contributing,
+-  Contributing, ✔️
 -  Tests,
--  and Questions
+-  and Questions✔️

 -- WHEN I enter my project title
 -  THEN this is displayed as the title of the README